 Telling others you’re homeschooling may leave you concerned about possible negative feedback.
 You may wonder how to tell others you’re homeschooling.

 Congratulations on making the decision to homeschool!
 Homeschooling has many benefits, and it is a decision that you will not regret.
-One thing you may be nervous about is how to tell others you’re homeschooling.
+When it comes to how to homeschool, one thing you may be nervous about is how to tell others you’re homeschooling.
 Telling friends and family may leave you concerned about possible negative feedback.
 Sharing the news with others also cements your decision; it makes it more real, and the thought of that may be scary.

 Telling others you’re homeschooling will get easier as time goes on.
 When you are first starting out, a few things can make sharing the news a little easier.